LISA and the LISA Science Team: LISA Science

 In detecting MBHBs, a problem arises: LISA 's sensitivity allows jarring SNRs (1000s), exasperating the infamous global fit problem.
-She will see all sources from all directions simultaneously (modulated by LISA's orbital motion); one must systematically identify and remove signals from the data.
+LISA will see all sources from all directions simultaneously (modulated by LISA's orbital motion); and, therefore, one must systematically identify and remove signals from the data.
 SNRs~$\sim1000$ require waveforms of unparalleled accuracy for removal without remnants poisoning lower-SNR signals.
-Comparable-mass binary models used by current ground detectors~\cite{LIGOScientific:2025yae} combine PN and numerical relativity (NR), balancing speed, accuracy and parameter space coverage, e.g. effective one body~\cite{Ramos-Buades:2023ehm, Akcay:2018yyh}, phenomenological~\cite{Colleoni:2024knd, Thompson:2023ase} and NR surrogates~\cite{Varma:2019csw}.
+Comparable-mass binary models used by current ground detectors~\cite{LIGOScientific:2025yae} combine PN and numerical relativity (NR) (Fig.~\ref{fig:parameterSpace}), balancing speed, accuracy and parameter space coverage, e.g. effective one body~\cite{Ramos-Buades:2023ehm, Akcay:2018yyh}, phenomenological~\cite{Colleoni:2024knd, Thompson:2023ase} and NR surrogates~\cite{Varma:2019csw}.
 Neither their current accuracy nor parameter space coverage is good enough for LISA MBHBs~\cite{LISAConsortiumWaveformWorkingGroup:2023arg}.

-\subsection{SO3 Probe the properties and immediate environments of Black Holes in the local Universe using extreme mass-ratio inspirals and intermediate mass-ratio inspirals}
+\subsection{SO3: Probe the properties and immediate environments of Black Holes in the local Universe using extreme mass-ratio inspirals and intermediate mass-ratio inspirals}

-Compact objects are predicted to orbit and merge with MBHBs and IMBHs .
-Stellar-mass BHs~($5-10^2 M_\odot$) inspiralling into a MBHB, known as extreme mass-ratio inspirals (EMRIs), are expected to occur in galaxy centres.
-A stellar-mass BH merging with an IMBH or an IMBH with a MBHB, both called intermediate mass-ratio inspirals (IMRIs), are known as light or heavy respectively; light IMRIs are likely to arise in dense star clusters and dwarf galaxies.
-EMRIs and IMRIs both generate many GW cycles ($\sim 10^5$) in LISA's band, enabling tight constraints on the primary's spin~($\sim 10^{-5}$) as well as the secondary's eccentricity and inclination, while masses will be measured~($\sim 10^{-2}$).
-These constitute detections of MBHs and IMBHs accordingly and so will provide insights on the population, parameters and growth mechanisms.
-Inclination, eccentricity and spin will inform formation channels~\cite{Hopman:2005vr, ColemanMiller:2005rm, Volonteri:2004cf} while the environment (accretion disk~\cite{Duque:2025yfm}, multiple bodies~\cite{Pan:2023wau}) may also imprint on the waveforms.
+Compact objects are predicted to orbit and merge with MBHs and IMBHs .
+Stellar-mass BHs~($5-10^2 M_\odot$) inspiralling into a MBH, known as extreme mass-ratio inspirals (EMRIs), are expected to occur in galaxy centres.
+A stellar-mass BH merging with an IMBH or an IMBH with a MBH, both called intermediate mass-ratio inspirals (IMRIs), are identified as light or heavy IMRIs respectively.
+Light IMRIs are expected to arise in dense star clusters and dwarf galaxies.
+Both EMRIs and IMRIs generate many GW cycles ($\sim 10^5$) in the LISA band, enabling tight constraints on the primary's spin~($\sim 10^{-5}$) as well as the secondary's eccentricity and inclination, while masses will be measured to~$\sim 10^{-2}$.
+These constitute detections of MBHs and IMBHs accordingly and so will provide new information on the population, parameters and growth mechanisms.
+Spin, eccentricity and inclination will inform formation channels~\cite{Hopman:2005vr, ColemanMiller:2005rm, Volonteri:2004cf}, while the environment (accretion disk~\cite{Duque:2025yfm, HegadeKR:2025rpr}, multiple bodies~\cite{Pan:2023wau}) may also leave an imprint on the waveforms.